PacifAIst/PacifAIst/README.md

 **AI Researcher | R&D Strategist | Circular Economy Advocate**

 Welcome to my GitHub!
 I'm not your traditional software developer; I operate at the intersection of high-level academic research and practical AI implementation.
-My focus lies in AI safety, AI usability, and leveraging digital transformation for sustainable urban development.
+My focus lies in AI safety, AI usability, and leveraging digital transformation.

 ### 🚀 What I'm Building & Researching
 * 🦥 **Quansloth:** (over 100 stars) A local AI server optimizing LLM inference and VRAM for consumer-grade HW using Google's Turboquant.